atk4/docs/core/working-with-objects.md

 In Agile Toolkit, we don't initialize objects with PHP's `__construct()` method.
 Instead, when you add an object Agile Toolkit will automatically execute an `init()` method in the new object.

 This allows us to set properties used by the Runtime Object Tree such as  `owner`, `api` and `name` before the object is initialized.
+Additionally Views will initialize template before

 Here's a short code extract from the password StrengthChecker Addon.
 It checks that you're adding the object to a password field.